GAP-LAB-CUHK-SZ/MVHumanNet/README.md

-## 100 samples of MVHumanNet are available now！！！
+##  Samples of MVHumanNet are available now！！！
-These samples contains **100** outfits, each outfit contains 6+1 motions sequences.
+These samples contain **100** outfits, with 6+1 motions sequences for each.

 We provide a link to download the samples.
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeI5ywaBKgbmIBajuXGyo_u8F3nJIANMFww9tr9f0ylecSUuw/viewform?usp=sf_link) to get the download link.